goncalopalaio/EmojiBook/README.md

 # EmojiBook
 Android application that displays all emoji characters in a list.
+The list is separated by subgroups.

 Previously used to look which emoji combinations are displayed in a particular Android device.